jctaoo/stella/Configre Options.md

 ### (Optional) Config for [disqus](https://disqus.com/):
 `config.disqus.shortName` string: Your short name of disqus.

 `config.disqus.developmentShortName` string: Same as shortName but only for development.

 ### (Required) Experiments Features:
 Note: If you don't need any experimental feature, just provide `{}` for `config.experiment`

 `config.experiment.downloadWebPicture` optional: Stella will download Web Page in your content to ensure that pictures are always presented in the same way.

 `config.experiment.downloadWebPicture.enable` bool: Whether to turn on this feature.

 `config.experiment.downloadWebPicture.excludeUrlRegx` string[]: The list of regular expression indicates links to ignore.

-### (Optional) Copyright
+### (Optional) Copyright:
 `copyright.author` string optional: Author of site.

 `copyright.creativeCommons` string optional: [Creative Commons](https://creativecommons.org/).
 You can choose your option in https://creativecommons.org/choose/.

 ### (Required) Routes Configure:
-Note that `routeName` just can only be the value includes [ 'about', 'passages', 'snippets'
+Note that `routeName` just can only be the value includes 'about', 'passages', 'snippets'
-]

 `routeConfigurations.${routeName}.title` string: title of `routeName` route.

 ### (Optional) Page Descriptions (to support SEO):
-Note that `pageName` just can only be the value includes [ 'home', 'about', 'passages', 'snippets'
+Note that `pageName` just can only be the value includes 'home', 'about', 'passages', 'snippets'
-]

 Here are following simple options need to be configured for the page:
 - `pageDescription.${pageName}.title` string